 Summer is in full swing and we have been observing insects everywhere we go!
 This morning we saw several insects on a log at the beach and this idea was born.
-With a few supplies, you can make this work of art that looks great in a garden or anywhere else in your yard that needs a cute decoration.
+With a few supplies, you can make this insect craft that looks great in a garden or anywhere else in your yard that needs a cute decoration.

 - Jewelry Wire